Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Introduction

-A further contribution of this paper is the development of an MCMC estimation procedure and a marginal likelihood estimator to facilitate estimation and model comparison across various variants of the proposed SMUC-IV.
+A further contribution of this paper is the development of an MCMC estimation procedure and a marginal likelihood estimator, designed to facilitate estimation and model comparison across various variants of the proposed SMUC-IV.
 Specifically, our proposed MCMC method builds upon the precision sampling algorithm for Gaussian state space models developed by \cite{chan2009efficient}.
-A novel feature of our approach is that it exploits the joint Gaussianity between the observed data and the state parameters when deriving the conditional posterior of the latent states.
-This allows us to circumvent the need to apply Bayes' rule, which is particularly cumbersome when the state and measurement equations are correlated \citep{grant2017bayesian, grant2017reconciling, leiva2023endogenous}.
-Furthermore, one benefit of recognizing the joint Gaussianity between the observed data and the state parameters is that it permits direct derivation of the analytical expression for the likelihood function unconditional on the high-dimensional latent states, which is an essential component of our proposed marginal likelihood estimator.
-Specifically, in this paper we construct a conditional Monte Carlo improved modified harmonic mean estimator to compute the marginal likelihoods for various specifications of the SMUC-IV.
+A novel feature of our approach is that it exploits the joint Gaussianity between the observed data and the state parameters, which allows for the direct derivation of the conditional posterior of the states.
+This approach bypasses the need for separate computations of the conditional likelihood and prior, leading to a more straightforward implementation, particularly when the state and measurement equations are correlated \citep{grant2017bayesian, grant2017reconciling, leiva2023endogenous}.
+A related benefit of recognizing the joint Gaussianity between the observed data and the state parameters is that it permits direct derivation of the likelihood function unconditional on the high-dimensional latent states.
+This unconditional likelihood is an essential component for our proposed marginal likelihood estimator.
+Specifically, we construct a conditional Monte Carlo improved modified harmonic mean estimator to compute the marginal likelihoods for various specifications of the SMUC-IV.
 The conditional Monte Carlo method was recently proposed by \citet{chan2023comparing} for estimating marginal likelihood for large vector autoregressions, and has been shown to significantly improve estimation accuracy.

-In our empirical analysis, we jointly estimate four US macroeconomic stars---the level of potential output, the growth rate of potential output, trend inflation, and the neutral interest rate.
+In our empirical analysis, we jointly estimate three US macroeconomic stars---the potential GDP growth, trend inflation, and the neutral interest rate.
 For the identification of the monetary policy shock, we employ the orthogonal high-frequency surprise series of \citet{bauer2023reassessment} as our external instrument for monetary policy shocks.
 The series expands the set of events to include Federal Reserve Chair speeches and orthogonalizes the surprises to pre-announcement variables to strengthen relevance and exogeneity.